birkirbrynjarsson/dotfiles/README.md

 echo 'CLIENT_ID="urCl13nt1D"' > ~/.shpotify.cfg
 echo 'CLIENT_SECRET="urCl13nt53cret"' >> ~/.shpotify.cfg
 ```

+### Other preferences and private files
+I keep some application preferences in a [private branch](https://24ways.org/2013/keeping-parts-of-your-codebase-private-on-github/) of this repository and move them into `~/Library/Preferences/` after installing the apps.
+These files might contain Software Licenses or other private data.
+The `.shpotify.cfg`, *iStat Menus* settings and *Bartender.plist* are examples of such private files.

+Another tool that might be worth taking a look at is [mackup](https://github.com/lra/mackup) which:
+- Back ups your application settings in a safe directory (e.g. Dropbox)
+- Syncs your application settings among all your workstations
+- Restores your configuration on any fresh install in one command line

 ## Credits
 Many thanks to the [dotfiles community](http://dotfiles.github.io/) and creatores there.
 My aliases, settings and more are sourced from many of repositories found there.